These Christmas paper crafts for kids will give your

 If the stars suggested above are too tricky for your child to cut out, try some of these simpler, scissor cutting Christmas paper crafts for kids!

 Straight lines are easiest for kids to start with, then they can progress to simple shapes like circles and triangles.
-Click on each image below to get instructions and free templates for each activity!
+Click on each image below to view the page containing the instructions!

 Cutting out with scissors can strengthen your child's hands.